github-education-resources/GitHubGraduation-2021/_data/chiaech/chiaech.md

 ---
-name: Chia
+name: Chia # No longer than 28 characters
-institution: University of San Francisco
+institution: INSTITUTION-NAME 🚩 # no longer than 58 characters
-quote:
+quote: YOUR-SENIOR-QUOTE # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
-github_user: chiaech
+github_user: YOUR-GITHUB-USERNAME
 ---